 Latin America is the one exception to British Council dominance in English language instruction.
 In this region, Bi-National Centers (BNCs) are considered the premiere institution in this field.
 BNCs are, however, a legacy of earlier, closer bilateral engagement between those nations and the United States.
-A typical BNC tween those nations and the United States.
-A typical BNC was very similar in structure to current British Councils-English Language programs were used to fund programmatic and library activities and were initially U.S. government facilities run by USIA officers.
+A typical BNC was very similar in structure to current British Councils - English Language programs were used to fund programmatic and library activities and were initially U.S. government facilities run by USIA officers.